Kd0ve/blog/content/post/crosslock/index.md

 ## <u>Intro</u>

-So, I need to be more vague about this write-up, but I wanted to put out something regarding a recent competition I did.
+So, I need to be vaguer about this write-up, but I wanted to put out something regarding a recent competition I did.
 It was a lot of fun.
 How I did was significantly better than it had been.
 I went from getting 717th place to 244th place.
 So that means I met my goal this year!!
 Anyway, I'm going to do a quick write-up of one of their sections.

 This section was under their "Enumeration and Exploitation" category.
 It was the medium challenge and was indeed quite the challenge.
 I want to write about this one because I had to write some Python scripts for it, which I found to be a lot of fun.